adaptlearning/adapt-contrib-vanilla/README.md

 ## Settings overview

 Unlike most Adapt plug-ins, the **Vanilla** theme has no attributes that are required to be configured in the course JSON files.
-There is, however, an option to alter the background color of blocks as desired.
-Configure the attributes highlighted below in *blocks.json*.
+There is, however, additional functionality available to apply background images and supporting styles for pages, articles and blocks as desired.
 These attributes are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-vanilla/blob/master/example.json).

 #### **contentobjects.json**